 - Once the stew has simmered for 15-20 minutes and the sweet potatoes are very soft, stir in the collard greens.
 Let the stew simmer for about 5 minutes more, then begin to smash the sweet potatoes against the side of the pot to help thicken the stew.

 - Finally, taste the stew and add salt or red pepper, if desired.
 Serve the stew with a scoop of cooked rice (about 3/4 cup), a few chopped peanuts, fresh cilantro, and a drizzle of sriracha, if desired.

 The equipment section above contains affiliate links to products we use and love.
 As an Amazon Associate I earn from qualifying purchases.

 Scroll down for the step by step photos!

-How to Make West African Peanut Stew: Step by Step Photos
+How to Make Peanut Stew – Step by Step Photos